ashleymaeconard/time2splice/README.md

 `3_run_trim_galore.sh`

-Run Trim Galore! followed by FastQC to trim any reads.
+Run Trim Galore! followed by FastQC to trim any reads below quality threshold.

 `3_merge_lines.sh`

-Merges the different lanes of the same flow cell .fastq files.
+Merges all the different lanes of the same flow cell .fastq files.

 `4_run_Bowtie2.sh` or `preprocess/4_run_BWA.sh` or `preprocess/4_run_HISAT2.sh`.

-Run one or more of three aligners on .fastq data in a given directory.
+Runs one or more of these three aligners (Bowtie2, BWA, or HISAT2) on .fastq data in a given directory.

 `5_plot_alignment.py`